-- 1. The streetlight layout, offsets and overall design shall be designed using the ANSI/IESRP-8-18: Design of Roadway Facility Lighting (or the most current edition), City of Richland's Street Lighting Policy 2020 (or the most current version), and the Street Light Design Criteria and Luminaire Selection Guide (Appendix A, Figure 1) provided at the end of this section.
-Also use this guidance to design intersection lighting and midblock crosswalk lighting, which calls for providing a luminaire approximately 20 to 30-feet ahead of the pedestrian crossing locations on both sides of the non-stop-controlled street.
-Once the intersection and pedestrian crossing layouts are designed, the rest of the light locations can then be designed around them.
-See graphical examples for intersection lighting and midblock crosswalk lighting shown in Figure 2 add the end of this section. - A table shall be provided on the plan that includes data for the streetlight installations including the Light number, Station, Offset, Pole Height, Arm Length, Foundation Type, Lumen Output and Color temperature, roadway classifications within the project (arterial, neighborhood collector or local), the spacing for the lights, and the number of required lights.
-Reference the Richland Lighting Standards. - 3.
+- crossing is required, Roadway Classification, Land Use, and the maximum spacing for the lights (for reference purposes per the table). - 4.
 Streetlights shall not be located within curb returns, driveways, or driveway transitions when placed at mid-block locations.
-Keep streetlights 5-feet from driveways whenever possible or protect with bollards. - 4.
+Keep streetlights 5-feet from driveways whenever possible or protect with bollards. - 5.
 In residential neighborhoods, streetlights shall typically be located at the ends of curb returns or within 2-feet of property lines between lots when placed at intersections.
 This is done to avoid driveway conflicts.
-For reference, please see Note 2 in Figure 2 below. - 5.
+For reference, please see Note 2 in Figure 2 below. - 6.
 Any underground conduit roadway crossings shall also include an additional junction box on the opposite side of the street at the crossing.
-The location of this junction box shall also be within 2-feet of the property lot lines between residential lots. - 6.
+The location of this junction box shall also be within 2-feet of the property lot lines between residential lots. - 7.
 In rare instances where there are no design alternatives to avoid placement of a junction box in occasional vehicular traffic bearing areas such as driveways or sidewalks, a heavy-duty lid shall be used for such junction box.
-See City's Materials List for pre-approved option(s). - 7.
-The lighting circuit design shall be in accordance with the City of Richland Electrical Engineering requirements. - 8.
-Streetlights shall not be installed in a location that will cause conflict with another utility. - 9.
-Installation of a breakaway standard mounting system shall be required on all standards located on arterial and major collector streets.

-10. Conductor and/or conduit minimum depth below top of pavement shall be a minimum of 2-feet under finished grade when placed under the roadway or sidewalk (see City of Richland Standard Detail SL-3).
+See City's Materials List for pre-approved option(s). - 8.
+The lighting circuit design shall be in accordance with the City of Richland Electrical Engineering requirements. - 9.
+Streetlights shall not be installed in a location that will cause conflict with another utility. - 10.
+Installation of a breakaway standard mounting system shall be required on all standards located on arterial and major collector streets. - 11.
+Conductor and/or conduit minimum depth below top of pavement shall be a minimum of 2-feet under finished grade when placed under the roadway or sidewalk (see City of Richland Standard Detail SL-3).